Jonas1312/swimming-pool-detection/README.md

 ## Problematic

 Detect pools on aerial images.
-Can be used for market analysis for a swimming pool seller or fight against tax evasion of undeclared swimming pools.
+Can be used for market analysis for a swimming pool seller or fight against tax evasion of undeclared swimming pools: [12,000 illegal swimming pools detected in Provence thanks to artificial intelligence](https://www.francebleu.fr/infos/societe/dans-le-var-deja-4000-piscines-non-declarees-detectees-grace-a-l-intelligence-artificielle-1642074759).

 ## Proposed Approach